Kasetty-Praveen-Kumar/Design-of-Single-Stage-OTA-using-28nm-CMOS-Technology/README.md

 | M<sub>5,6</sub>   | 0.03   | 0.1,0.5  |

 <p align="justify">
 The OTA is designed with the desired W and L specifications using Synopsys custom compiler tool by creating a libary in the Library manager.
-Fig. 4 and 5 shows the schematic view and symbol view of the OTA, repectively.
+Fig. 4 and 5 shows the schematic view and symbol view of the OTA, respectively.
 The operating point of the OTA is verifed by obtaining the drain currents of all the MOSFETS of OTA through operating point analysis.
 </p>

 <p align="center">